eylon-44/Buzz-OS/README.md

 ### <a name="run">Run 🏃</a>

 Inside the project's root directory, enter `make run`.
 The system will boot up and greet you with a terminal program.
-Happy buzzing 🐝.

 > **Quick Tips**<br>
 > • Use the `help` command to get information about available commands